Why the Ohio Amblyope is Important to You and Your Patients

 - Compliance items to help with patching

 - If the child is being patched for amblyopia, they will receive free eye patches.
-The patches are decorated with girl and boy designs and these are special patches that cannot be bought from a regular store.
+The patches are decorated with girl, boy or gender neutral designs and these are special patches that cannot be bought from a regular store.
 The patches are reusable and not the typical tan eye patches bought from stores.

 - If the child is being patched for amblyopia and wears glasses, they can also receive free cloth patches available upon request (limits apply) and with the approval of the child’s eye doctor.